Federal Direct Unsubsidized Loans

 After you drop below half-time status, you must immediately begin paying back these loans.
 A Graduate PLUS loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness program.

 If your application for a Graduate PLUS loan is denied, you have several options for reapplication, including obtaining the signature of a cosigner.

 College Access Loans

 You or a cosigner must have favorable credit, must not have public records such as tax liens or bankruptcy proceedings, must have a minimum of 5 credit trade lines, and must not have defaulted on any federal or private education loans.
 The origination fee is based upon the higher credit score of you and your cosigner.
 If you or your cosigner has a credit score of 711 or higher, there is no origination fee.
 If you or your cosigner has a credit score between 651 and 710, there is a 3 percent origination fee.
 If only you or your cosigner, but not both, has favorable credit, there is a 5 percent origination fee.
 The interest rate is fixed at 5.25 percent.
 You may not take out these loans if you have not already used your Federal Direct Unsubsidized loan eligibility.

 Private Alternative Loans

 Some private lenders offer loans.
-However, we strongly advise you to check on repayment plans and interest rates, and please note that these loans have credit requirements and are not eligible for consolidation, income-based repayment, or forgiveness.
+However, we strongly advise you to check on repayment plans and interest rates, and please note that these loans probably have credit requirements and are not eligible for consolidation, income-based repayment, or federal loan forgiveness programs.